-You for making statistical hypothesis testing to be valid, it is very crucial for you to execute sapling and collection of information in a manner that is formulated to test the hypothesis.
-If the information is not representative, then you cannot make statistical inferences about the population in which you are interested in.
+For making statistical hypothesis testing research to be valid, you must execute the sapling and collection of information in a manner that is formulated to test the hypothesis.
+If the information is not representative, then you cannot make statistical inferences about the population in which you are interested.

-There are a number of statistical tests available which you can utilize for testing hypotheses.
+There are several statistical tests available that you can utilize for testing hypotheses.
 The entire statistical tests are designed for making a comparison between groups of variance.
 If there is a large difference between groups then the value will represent that variation.
 There are only a few cases when the difference between groups takes place by chance.

 - Assume the difference between the height of boys and girls.